 - 120 days for applications delivered to a Service Canada Centre

 - 120 days for applications sent by mail

 It may take longer if you submit an incomplete application, and as they will require more information.

 What to do if your application is denied

 As mentioned above, there are many factors that go into the consideration of whether you qualify for the CPP benefits.
 If you meet the qualifications, you do not need to be worried about your application being denied.
 However, if your application is denied, you will have the opportunity to appeal to the Canada Pension Appeals Board and ask them to review your application.
 They will inform you if there are missing documents you need to provide to gain approval or tell you which requirements you do not meet.

 When can you start collecting Canada Pension Plan (CPP)?

 You can take CPP as early as age 60, but you will receive fewer benefits than if you wait.
+For every month you begin collecting before your 65th birthday, there will be a reduction of 0.6%, accumulating to a yearly decrease of 7.2%.
+Opting to initiate pension collection at age 60 will result in a total reduction of 36%.
 If you wait until your 65th birthday, you will receive your full benefits.
 You can also choose to delay your benefits until age 70, which grants you extra benefits.